puppetlabs/puppet-docs/source/pe/3.7/console_event-inspector.markdown

 #### Simplified Display for Some Resource Types

 For resource types that take the `ensure` property, (e.g. user or file resource types), when the resource is first created, event inspector will only display a single event.
-This is because puppet has only changed one property (`ensure`) which sets all the baseline properties of that resource at once.
+This is because Puppet has only changed one property (`ensure`) which sets all the baseline properties of that resource at once.
 For example, all of the properties of a given user are created when the user is added, just as they would be if the user was added manually.
 If a PE run changes properties of that user resource later, each individual property change will be shown as a separate event.

 [eventtab]: ./images/console/event_inspector/event_tab.png